LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins LLM platform

 \textbf{Risk impact.} The plugin is able to takeover the LLM platform session and control the interaction between the user and the LLM platform.
 Such a takeover can be exploited in a number of ways, including exfiltration of user-LLM platform interaction history, collection of sensitive data, and exposure to misleading information.

 \textbf{Evidence of risk.} AMZPRO~\cite{AMZPRO_plugin}, a plugin that helps users write product descriptions for Amazon, instructs ChatGPT to always reply in English.
-Typically, ChatGPT responds in the same language in which a users asks a question (as it can be seen by visiting \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/other-language-interaction.pdf}{this ChatGPT interaction link}\footnote{\href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/other-language-interaction.pdf}{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/other-language-interaction.pdf}}).
-However, when AMZPRO is enabled, and not even used, ChatGPT only responds in English for the rest of the user's LLM platform session as it can be seen in the partial interaction with AMZPRO in Figure~\ref{fig:amazon-shoe} and full interaction in \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/amzpro-interaction.pdf}{AMZPRO interaction link}\footnote{\href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/amzpro-interaction.pdf}{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/amzpro-interaction.pdf}}.
+Typically, ChatGPT responds in the same language in which a users asks a question (as it can be seen by visiting \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/other-language-interaction.pdf}{this ChatGPT interaction link}~\cite{other-language-interaction}).
+However, when AMZPRO is enabled, and not even used, ChatGPT only responds in English for the rest of the user's LLM platform session as it can be seen in the partial interaction with AMZPRO in Figure~\ref{fig:amazon-shoe} and full interaction in \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/amzpro-interaction.pdf}{AMZPRO interaction link}~\cite{amzpro-interaction}.
 This analysis was conducted on July 27, 2023.

 \textbf{Observation.} Our demonstration of LLM session hijacking with AMZPRO, highlights the need for contextual awareness and context isolation.
 We see contextual awareness and context isolation, while still supporting plugin synergy as a key challenge for LLM platforms.